SadikCihanAyaz/sadikcihanayaz.github.io/article/reactnative/reactnative1/article.md

 * What is Husky in react native?
 * What is Metro in react native?
 * What is difference npm and npx?
+* What is Fabric in react native?
+* What is JSI in react native?
 ```